sorry-cypress/sorry-cypress/README.md

 Each package has a Dockerfile - use it to build your own images.

-Pre-built Docker images are available at https://hub.docker.com/u/agoldis.

-Docker image tag corresponds to the git tag, while `latest` points to the `master` git branch.

-Refer to `docker-compose.full.yml` for example.
+`docker-compose build` does build all images to the Padoa registry, but you still need to push them afterwards.

 ### Is it legal?